akritiko/covid19gr/README_en.md

 **Notes on the dataset**

-1. For the extraction of the data we used [DEiXTo](https://deixto.com/) tool / single parse per website.
+- For the extraction of the data we used [DEiXTo](https://deixto.com/) tool / single parse per website.
+- In order to be fully updated about notes on the datasets, their license and the prerequisites for using or reusing them, please refer to the "Data Source" hyperlink (url) for each of the datasets.

+NOTE: In case one of the URLs leads to a page without content or to a page with error 404, we recommend that you search for the content through the Interet Archive Wayback Machine.
+The steps are as follows:

+1. Select the report link that is not available (i.e. https://eody.gov.gr/wp-content/uploads/2020/03/covid-gr-daily-report-20200320.pdf corresponding to the daily report of EODY for the date 20-03-2020).
+1. Visit the [Internet Archive's Wayback Machine](https://web.archive.org/) (click on the link).
+1. Paste the address of step one in the search box.
+1. In the calendar that will be displayed, select one of the circles and click on the date and time to upload your report.

 ### 2.6.
 Dataset helpers for data analysis